Here's what you might need (and want!) for camping in the Midwest.

 You can probably skip past this part if you're planning to come here with a travel trailer or other recreational vehicle that you plan to simply park at the nearest RV park, National Forest, or State Park Campground.
 There is certainly no shortage of places like that with full-service hookups for anyone who doesn't want to rough it.

 But for those that do, a good tent is a must.
 The weather in the Midwest can shift on a dime.
 Here in Michigan, we like to joke that you can experience all four seasons in an afternoon.
 Especially if you're hanging out near one of the Great Lakes.
+That lakeside near Sleeping Bear Dunes National Lakeshore may be gorgeous during the day.
+At night it may turn freezing cold due to the ever-shifting weather conditions off Lake Michigan.
+A sandy beach can quickly become a winter wonderland at certain times of the year.

 A good waterproof tent that stakes down well and has a good rainfly is a must.
-I always put my rainfly on, becase even if the weather is calling for clear skies, you never know what it'll bring.
+I always put my rainfly on, because even if the weather is calling for clear skies, you never know what it'll bring.
 A sudden Midwestern downpour can quickly turn a tent into a water park if you're not prepared.

 A heater and fan (Yes, both!)

 Most people who come to camp in the Midwest come during the summer months and if you're utilizing RV sites, it's not a bad idea to have both in camp.
 You may think you're good with just a fan in Indiana Dunes State Park in July.
 But trust me, I've camped in the Midwest my whole life.
+If your camping site offers electricity, take advantage of it.
+For RV camping enthusiasts, it is much easier to deal with the elements here in the Midwest.

+For campers looking for a tenting getaway, it is best to be prepared.
 I'll never forget the time I went camping in Mackinaw City, Michigan in June and woke up freezing in the middle of the night.
 I thought I was safe from cold weather at that time of the year, but it was just the opposite.
 So, if you have the room, bring them both.

 A good backpack (around 45L)